CarFit is back! Click here for more information.

 The Adapted Driving Program, a service provided by occupational therapists, is designed for individuals who have physical or cognitive problems that may affect their ability to drive safely.
-The program is available to licensed drivers who have suffered a neurological event such as a stroke, brain or spinal cord injury, MS, dementia or limb amputation.
+The program is available to licensed drivers who have suffered a neurological event such as a stroke, brain or spinal cord injury, MS, or dementia or who have orthopedic issues that interfere with driving, including limb amputation.

 All candidates for adapted driving must have medical clearance from a physician and a valid driver’s license before entering the program.
 All evaluations are completed by an occupational therapist experienced in driver rehabilitation.
 The service begins with a pre-driving assessment of your potential to be a safe driver.
 On the successful completion of the assessment, the therapist provides an on-the-road evaluation in a specially modified full-size car.
 For individuals who will require adaptive devices in order to drive, one-on-one driver training is provided specifically on how to use this equipment.
 These sessions are specifically tailored to meet your individual needs.
 After successfully completing the program, the therapist will refer you to the Department of Motor Vehicles for final approval to drive.